rubygems/rfcs/text/0008-ingest-gem-content.md

 Given the immense size of the uncompressed rubygems.org gem database, it benefits us to make optimizations.

 During our research, we were inspired by the solution arrived at by npmjs.com.
-Both the manifest structure and file storage approach is influenced by npmjs.com's design.
+Both the manifest structure and file storage approach herein is influenced by npmjs.com's design.

-When returning files, we serve a manifest that links pathnames to checksums.
+We use a manifest to convert between paths and file checksums.
-The checksums serve a dual purpose on both npmjs.com and in our solution.
+The checksums serve a dual purpose on both npmjs.com and in our solution, to both verify and deduplicate content.
-The first purpose is the common solution of verifiability of file contents.
-The second purpose, which I find clever, is to deduplicate files within a package.

-Not every gem version changes every file.
+Not every file changes between every version of a gem.
 Most of the files in a gem stay the same between two consecutive releases.
 In our testing, for example, the entire history of rake is about 4 times smaller when deduplicated by matching checksums.
-We therefore propose a solution that uses the checksum of a file as the filename.
+We therefore propose a solution that uses the checksum of a file as the filename for content storage.
 It both increases the likelihood of a cache hit on any given request and reduces the number of files and storage size of almost every gem.

 #### Global Checksums